 8Sort out your older self

 Make sure that when you’re 70 you never ever HAVE to work again.
 You don't know what your health and energy levels will be like by then.
-Reaching this milestone doesn't mean that you can stop working now; only that you no longer need to save towards retirement.
+Reaching this milestone - called coast FI in the FIRE community - doesn't mean that you can stop working now; only that you no longer need to save towards retirement.
 It means that you have enough in the savings 'pot' so that the pot - if left untouched to grow at more than inflation - will provide amply for your 70-year old self and beyond.
 Your younger self needs to continue working to provide in your immediate needs from now to age 70.

 9Reduce your working days